Date: Tuesday, 16 June 2026

 Location: Sankara Nairobi Hotel, Nairobi, Kenya

-Format: In-person, with public livestream
+Format: In-person, with public livestream (Recording)

 At a time of escalating conflicts, growing displacement, shrinking resources, and increasing impunity, a landmark new report calls for a new paradigm for the humanitarian sector.
 The Johns Hopkins Center for Humanitarian Health–Lancet Commission on Health, Conflict, and Forced Displacement sets out bold and practical recommendations to rethink how humanitarian health responses are designed, governed, and delivered, with a particular focus on the communities most affected.